jonathanfady/restructure/README.md

 The `Bitfield` type maps a number to an object with boolean keys mapping to each bit in that number, as defined in an array.
+You can also use an Array type with a fixed length to describe long bitfields that don't fit in a number type.

 ```javascript
 var bitfield = new r.Bitfield(r.uint8, ['Jack', 'Kack', 'Lack', 'Mack', 'Nack', 'Oack', 'Pack', 'Quack']);